aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 #### Deploy Stack for SAGEMAKER

-- *(for Kendra Fallback)* set `DefaultKendraIndexId` to the Index Id (a GUID) of your existing Kendra index containing ingested documents
+- *(for Kendra Fallback)* set `DefaultKendraIndexId` to the Index Id (a GUID) of your existing Kendra index containing ingested documents, or use `CreateKendraIndex` and `KendraWebCrawlerURLs` to automatically create and populate a new Kendra index.
 - *(for text passage queries)* set `EmbeddingsApi` to SAGEMAKER or LAMBDA (see  [Semantic Search using Text Embeddings](../semantic_matching_using_LLM_embeddings/README.md))
 - set `LLMApi` to SAGEMAKER
 - for `InstallLexResponseBots` choose `false` - if you don't plan to use Response bots, this speeds up the stack installation.